CynicalJoe/minishell/README.md

  - using split with space will create some "artefacts" like a lone pipe, we can use those to check what's part of the same cmd.
  - the data will need to be sorted and cleaned to be usable. any non-builtin function will need to have its name added to the relevant path.
 Pipex already have an algo for that.

-we need to redirect signals like ctrl-d  to our own functions using signal()
+we need to redirect signals like ctrl-d  to our own functions using signal() ==> Check

 for the non-builtin functions, we can simply reuse pipex as a base to execute them (need tweaking but still a good base)

+need struct for the redir fds and back up each command has its own struct and they are connected through a linked list.
+Each command is linked to a t_redir struct for the fds. each command has its own pipe[2] array to conserve the fds.